pptyasar/interview-cheat-sheet/spring-boot-interview-cheat-sheet.md

 1. **Singleton** (default)
    - Single instance per Spring container
 2. **Prototype**
-   - New instance created for each request
+   - New instance created for each time it requested
 3. **Request**
    - One instance per HTTP request
 4. **Session**